 Divorce Advice & Information

 Divorce can be a painful and stressful time for most people.
-There is much to think about and legal procedures to understand.
+There is much to think about and lots of legal procedures to understand.

 To make divorce less of a minefield, we have put together a range of helpful resources.
 These articles will help you understand your legal rights.

-We are confident that this section covers all of the important questions you likely have about divorce from children, money and property to the divorce process.
+We are confident that this section covers all of the important questions you likely have about divorce from children, money and property to the divorce process itself.

 Information and advice on getting a divorce in England & Wales.